|

 Teaching Activities/Awards:

-- Adjoint Professor, Program for Atmospheric & Oceanic Sciences, University of Colorado, 2003-present.
+- Affiliate Professor, Atmospheric & Oceanic Sciences, University of Colorado, 2003-present.

 - Affiliate Professor, University of Washington, Atmospheric Sciences, 1998-2011.